-As a victim of an asbestos-related disease, you have the right to pursue an asbestos settlement in court.
-You have the right to request not only compensation for your financial loss, but also punitive damages in some cases.
+If you've been diagnosed with mesothelioma, you have the right to pursue an asbestos lawsuit in court against the parties responsible for your disease.
+You also have the right to request not only compensation for your financial loss, but also punitive damages in some cases.

-The sad truth is that the asbestos exposure that causes illnesses like mesothelioma and asbestosis is almost always preventable.
+The sad truth is that the asbestos exposure that causes mesothelioma is almost always preventable.
 An asbestos settlement that includes punitive damages tells asbestos corporations that indifference to human life for the sake of profits will not be tolerated in our society.

 Are You Entitled to an Asbestos Settlement?

-The moment you were diagnosed with an asbestos-related disease, statutes of limitations went into effect.
-These statutes may affect your right to an asbestos settlement.
-To see if a mesothelioma lawyer can help you, call Sokolove Law today at 1-888-360-4215.
+The moment you were diagnosed with mesothelioma, statutes of limitations went into effect.
+These statutes affect your right to an asbestos settlement.
+To see if a mesothelioma lawyer may be able to obtain justice and compensation for your injury, contact Sokolove Law today.